Open Competition

 Student Research Potential

-Excellent demonstration of progress through school and university education (1st in undergrad, distinction in Masters if applicable); top-class relevant degree(s); awards/prizes for academic achievement OR additional research experience (professional or academic)
+Excellent demonstration of progress through school and university education (1st in undergraduate degree, distinction in Masters if applicable); top-class relevant degree(s); awards/prizes for academic achievement OR additional research experience (professional or academic).

 Scientific Quality of Proposal